 Q: Tell me a bit about the application process.

 Rona: It wasn’t that painful.
 It was a series of challenges to find information.
 There were two types: going out and finding the information to solve a problem and then sharing information about yourself.
 I think the biggest part was [building] the website.
 I remember thinking this is a promising area to go into, because I got really into the project.
-I took a course for intro to programming when I was in college and it went alright… I managed to learn whatever they were trying to teach me but I wasn’t sure if that meant I was good at coding or I just took a college class.
+I took a course for an intro to programming when I was in college and it went alright… I managed to learn whatever they were trying to teach me but I wasn’t sure if that meant I was good at coding or I just took a college class.

 Q: What are the main differences between the previous course you took and Holberton?

-Rona: The main difference is that the instructor would walk us through the whole approach from the beginning and you kind of watch and see ‘ohhh, that’s how you do it’ and barely keep up with their problem solving approach… then later when you get to the problem step, you apply that yourself… which is very different from the Holberton style.
+Rona: The main difference is that the instructor would walk us through the whole approach from the beginning and you kind of watch and see ‘ohhh, that’s how you do it’ and barely keep up with their problem-solving approach… then later when you get to the problem step, you apply that yourself… which is very different from the Holberton style.
 It worked but I’d have to say that watching someone solve it for you made me insecure around whether I’d be able to come up with the pieces to solve the problem on my own.

 Q: How does Holberton have you approach a problem

-Rona: At Holberton it’s a lot more of an intimate process where it’s you, and the problem, and your peers … I’ve really enjoyed having a lot of freedom in approaching every problem myself.
-Basically they say ‘this is what we want to see at the end’ and you have to work on the problem from there.
+Rona: At Holberton, it’s a lot more of an intimate process where it’s you, and the problem, and your peers … I’ve really enjoyed having a lot of freedom in approaching every problem myself.
+Basically, they say ‘this is what we want to see at the end’ and you have to work on the problem from there.